92username/learn-chatbox-gpt/README.md

 ## GPT Exercise Generator

 This app generates programming exercises based on difficulty levels, using ChatGPT to provide personalized content.
-Users can select the number of exercises for each difficulty level, making it easy to tailor the exercises to their needs.
+Users can select the number of exercises for each difficulty level, making it easy to practice and learn.

 ## Requirements